cfrg/draft-irtf-cfrg-hpke/draft-irtf-cfrg-hpke.md

 ### Key-Compromise Impersonation

-However, it is
-important to note that the DHKEM variants defined in this document are vulnerable to key-compromise impersonation attacks {{?BJM97=DOI.10.1007/BFb0024447}}, which means that sender authentication cannot be expected to hold in the Auth mode if the recipient private key `skR` is compromised, and in the
+The DHKEM variants defined in this document are vulnerable to key-compromise impersonation attacks {{?BJM97=DOI.10.1007/BFb0024447}}, which means that sender authentication cannot be expected to hold in the Auth mode if the recipient private key `skR` is compromised, and in the